gameshowstudio/gameshowstudio.github.io/help/tips.md

 * **Warmup Questions:** These questions come in sets of ten, and are intended to be the basis of a quick first round of play to get the players warmed up.
 These questions are generally fairly easy, so that the players can get a feel for the buzzers and answer questions with confidence.
 * **Regular Questions:** These are short or medium length questions that can form the basis for the main rounds of play.
 * **Long Form Questions:** Long form questions are great for challenging the players while still making it possible for the players to successfully answer many questions.
 This balance is achieved by giving several clues within each question.
-The first clues tough and obscure (this is where the challenge comes from).
-The clues get easier as the question goes on (this means that most questions will probably not go unanswered).
+The first clues are tough and obscure (this is where the challenge comes from).
+The clues get easier as the question goes on (this means that most questions will probably not go unanswered by the time the question is finished).
 * **Timed Round Questions:** These questions are short, so that the questions come at a rapid pace, matching the frantic and exciting feeling of the [Timed Round](/help/timedround).

 Consider how you want your game show to be structured as you pick which question sets to include.
 Also keep these style options in mind if you write your own questions.